Lakshaykhetarpal/Airlines/README.md

 # Airlines
-Predicting the number of flyers with the help of time series
+Predicting the airlines revenue and number of flyer on the basis of past data.
+Time series forecasting